Duration: Three days and two nights

 When you imagine rolling farmland and fresh produce, you might not think of Pittsburgh or Erie but prepare to fall in love with western Pennsylvania’s blend of city bustle and country charm.
 Plan a trip along I-79 to discover farm-to-table cuisine in the Steel City, barns with a story to tell in Butler, and endless relaxation along the commonwealth’s only shore in Erie.

-For a more elegant take on farm-freshness, this sleek, light-filled restaurant is famous for its global fusion menu that prides itself on using locally sourced ingredients, including golden trout from a nearby fish farm.Read More >
+For a more elegant take on farm-freshness, head around the corner to Habitat on Market Street located in the year-old LEED-certified Fairmont hotel.
+The New York Times recently recommended this sleek, light-filled restaurant for its global fusion menu that prides itself on using locally sourced ingredients, including golden trout from a nearby fish farm.Read More >

 Known for their daily specials and friendly service, Johnny B's is a local favorite.